 In recent years, carbon fiber trekking poles have become increasingly popular and have started to eclipse aluminum poles because of their light weight.
 This trend has been fueled by competition from low-cost manufacturers without huge advertising and marketing budgets like Paria Outdoor, Cascade Mountain Tech, and others.
 Some of their products are really quite good values, especially for beginner hikers and backpackers, and offer a great way to try trekking poles without breaking the bank.

 If you’re still unsure about which poles to purchase, read the explanation of our trekking pole selection criteria and key considerations below.
 It provides a good introduction to the pros and cons of different trekking pole features and design choices.
+While brands like Leki and Black Diamond are much more expensive than no-name manufacturers, they really are higher quality and have very good warranties that can make them worth the price if you’re hard on gear.

 Here are the top 10 trekking poles that we recommend.